awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-cli.md

 1. Create an Amazon ECS cluster\.
 The cluster name must match the name you specified in the user data script specified in the Auto Scaling launch configuration created in step 1 of this tutorial\.
 The capacity providers we created in the previous step will be associated with this cluster\.

    When a task is run or a service is created, you specify a capacity provider strategy for the tasks to use\.
 Similarly, a default capacity provider strategy can be specified for a cluster\.
 This enables you to run tasks and create services without specifying a capacity provider strategy, as these tasks and actions will use the cluster's default capacity provider strategy\.
 When specifying a default capacity provider strategy, you may optionally specify both a base and weight value\.
 These values are useful when you are associating multiple capacity providers with a cluster\.
-For more information, see [Cluster capacity provider concepts](cluster-capacity-providers.md#capacity-providers-concepts)\.
+For more information, see [Capacity provider concepts](cluster-capacity-providers.md#capacity-providers-concepts)\.

    ```
    aws ecs create-cluster --cluster-name CLItutorial-cluster --capacity-providers CLItutorial-capacityprovider CLItutorial-capacityprovider-burst --default-capacity-provider-strategy capacityProvider=CLItutorial-capacityprovider,weight=1 capacityProvider=CLItutorial-capacityprovider-burst,weight=1 --region us-west-2